top of page

 Organisations like Screenskills and Screen Yorkshire also offer initiatives and subsided training schemes for new talent.

-Curious about other TV and Media job roles?
-Have you considered any of the below?
+Curious about other TV and film job roles in the media industry; have you considered any of the below?

-I hope this gave you a better understanding of what it takes to become a film director.
-If you want to stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn.
+I hope this gives you a better understanding of what it takes to become a film director.
+To stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn.
+If you are interested in watching some videos and discovering more creative careers, then you may enjoy my career resources, which can be found here.

 If you like this post, please share it on social media using any of the buttons below.
 I would really appreciate it!